-At Doha College we are committed to providing a caring, friendly, and safe environment for all of our students so they can develop in a relaxed and secure environment.
+At Doha College we are committed to providing a caring, friendly, and safe environment for all our students so they can develop in a relaxed and secure environment.
 Bullying of any kind is unacceptable, whether it may occur within or outside of school or via the internet.
 If bullying does occur, all students should be able to report incidents in the knowledge that they will be dealt with promptly and effectively.

-Anyone who knows that bullying is happening is expected to tell a member of staff at the college.
-This policy has been developed in conjunction with senior college students.
-It should be read alongside the Internet Acceptable use Agreement and the Secondary Behaviour and Sanctions Policy.
+Anyone who knows that bullying is happening is expected to tell a member of staff at Doha College.
+All bullying is recorded on CPOMS.
+This policy has been developed in conjunction with students.
+It should be read alongside the Internet Acceptable use Agreement and the Behaviour and Sanctions Policy.